erincolkan/map-coloring-problem-with-backtracking/README.md

-# map-coloring-problem-with-backtracking
+# Map Coloring Problem Solution with Backtracking Algorithm

 Solution for map coloring problem in South America using Backtracking Algorithm for Artificial Intelligence course.

+NOTICE: This project doesn't guarantee the cleanest code or the most optimized solution, please be aware of these bullet points before using this code.

+Thank you for your interest.